micropython/micropython/docs/library/uos.rst

 .. function:: ilistdir([dir])

-   This function returns an iterator which then yields 3-tuples corresponding to the entries in the directory that it is listing.
+   This function returns an iterator which then yields tuples corresponding to the entries in the directory that it is listing.
 With no argument it lists the current directory, otherwise it lists the directory given by *dir*.

-   The 3-tuples have the form *(name, type, inode)*:
+   The tuples have the form *(name, type, inode[, size])*:

     - *name* is a string (or bytes if *dir* is a bytes object) and is the name of the entry;